Negative ratings in Mar-Dec exceeds 5-year average: ICRA

-New Delhi, Jan 27 (IANS) Negative rating actions by ICRA increased during March-December 2020 to about 13 per cent of the ratings agency's portfolio, against the previous five year average of 9 per cent.
+New Delhi: Negative rating actions by ICRA increased during March-December 2020 to about 13 per cent of the ratings agency's portfolio, against the previous five year average of 9 per cent.

 An ICRA statement said that the credit quality of India Inc has experienced rapid changes since the onset of the Covid-19 pandemic and the imposition of the nationwide lockdown in March 2020.